Go to the main content

 The Quiet Epidemic No One Names

-The tiredness I felt at sixty-six was proof of nothing.
+The tiredness I felt in that empty stretch was proof of nothing.
 It was just the weight of hours with no shape.

 What Changed—And What It Cost Me to Change It